Ramesh Katti

 Ramesh Vishwanath Katti (born 21 October 1964) is an Indian politician.
 He was a member of the Indian Parliament from 2009 to 2014, representing Chikkodi (Lok Sabha constituency).
+He is also an Incumbent President of The Belgaum District Central Co-Operative Bank.
+Katti belongs to the Banajiga community, a sub-sect of Lingayat.

+Office

 He is rendering services to other Cooperative Institutions including: